wildmountainfarms/solarthing/couchdb.md

 All you need is a vanilla CouchDB instance to create a usable database for solarthing and outhouse.

+## Databases
+You must create each database if you wish to use the features they come with
+* "solarthing" Stores status packets from the Outback MATE
+* "commands" Commands are saved here then deleted to send commands to the Outback MATE.
+Commands in here are encrypted for integrity
+* "command_feedback" Stores feedback for commands that were sent to the Outback MATE
+* "outhouse" Stores packets from the outhouse

 ## Creating it
+Each database must have the same "_design/packets/_view/millis" view

 You can start by creating a new view and specifying the "_design" to be packets.

 The view name must be "millis" and the map function looks like this: